-Two candidates for the GOP presidential nomination, Mitt Romney and John Huntsman, are Mormons.
+Two candidates for the GOP presidential nomination.
+Mitt Romney and John Huntsman, are Mormons.
 The remaining candidates are Christian.

-Faith has been put in the spotlight as furor over the status over Mormonism in America has emerged over the last couple of months.
-Mormonism was put on the forefront in October after Robert Jeffrees, a senior pastor at First Baptist Church in Dallas, called Mormonisma "cult."
+Faith has been put in the spotlight as furor over

-Romney later responded: "I just don't believe that
+the status over Mormonism in America has emerged in-chief's faith, atheists groups continue to denigrate over the last couple of months.
+Mormonism was put politicians-along with all religious people-who on the forefront in October after Robert Jeffrees, a believe in God. senior pastor at First Baptist Church in Dallas, called Mormonisma "cult."

-kind of divisiveness based on upon religion has a place in this country."
+Romney later responded: "I just don't believe that kind of divisiveness based on upon religion has a place in this country."

-Just before Texas Gov. Rick Perry announced his plans to run, he told the Des Moines Register that he felt he was being "called" by God to seek the presidency.
+Just before Texas Gov. Rick Perry announced his plans to run, he told the Des Moines Register that he felt he was being "called" by Godto seek the presidency.

-FormerGodfather's Pizza CEOHerman Cain, who has since dropped out of contention, made his position on faith clear from the first.
+Former Godfather's Pizza CEO Herman Cain,

-"I don't know if I'm the leader that this nation needs
+who has since dropped out of contention, made his flawed, little more than an exercise in "mental gymposition on faith clear from the first.

-at this particular point in our history, but I believe God Almighty knows," Cain told supporters at a campaign event.
+"I don't know if I'm the leader that this nation America into a reality, writes Sekulow. needs at this particular point in our history, but I believeGodAlmightyknows,"Caintoldsupporters at a campaign event.